Tekmar controls · radiant · snow melt · hydronic

 Are you a Tekmar dealer?

 We specify and integrate Tekmar on the residences we design.
-The hardware is typically procured through a mechanical contractor of record on the project; we’re responsible for the design and integration — the zone layouts, the reset curves, the linkage into Reliable Controls and into Crestron — that lives around it.
+The hardware is typically procured through a mechanical contractor of record on the project; we’re responsible for the design and integration — the zone layouts, the reset curves, the linkage into Crestron and into any supervisory DDC the project carries — that lives around it.

 How does Tekmar handle snow-melt on a long driveway?